- How to divide decades of marital assets

 - The importance of gaining allies to boost your claims

 - How we remind judges to keep a balanced mind

-Learn ways you can keep from being disadvantaged in the divorce and custody process.
-You’ll have plenty of time to ask questions about Why Dads Aren’t Disadvantaged in New Jersey Custody Battles and what it means for your divorce.
+Learn ways you can create an advantage in the divorce and custody process.
+You’ll have plenty of time to ask questions about 6 Strategies for Dads to Gain an Advantage in New Jersey Custody Battles and what it means for your divorce.
 I look forward to “e-meeting” you!